 3. My baby is constipated, HELP !

 Most breastfed infant seldom get constipated before solids food are introduced.
 But, that doesn’t mean it won’t happen.
-When babies goes 3 days without a bowel movement, you can start some prune juice (15 ml juice mix with 15 ml water) and give it to your baby twice daily.
+When breastfeeding babies goes 5 days and formula fed baby goes 3 days without a bowel movement, you can start some prune juice (15 ml juice mix with 15 ml water) and give it to your baby twice daily.
 You can also do warm bath and gentle belly massage to stimulate the bowel movement.
 If constipation doesn’t resolve in 1-2 days, call the doctor !

 4. When should I stop feeding baby during the night?

 Breast milk is easily digested therefore your baby will get hungry much faster compared to formula fed babies.
 It is best to continue feeding your baby on demand until adequate solids intake is achieved, usually between 8-10 months of age when sleeping through the night is possible.
 However, breastfed babies might still wake up in the middle of the night craving for comfort nursing, it will be your decision, whether you wanted to continue offer a bottle or breast.
 One thing to remember is that they are able to consume enough solids food during the day to meet their energy needs and doesn’t need the 1-2 feedings at night as it was before.

 5. Can I drink coffee or alcohol when I’m breastfeeding ?

 Moderate amount of coffee (1-2 cups) is usually acceptable while you are breastfeeding.
 If you are expecting to go to a social events and would like to have more than a few sips of wine/beer.
 Feed your baby before hand or pump and completely empty both breast before drinking alcohol.
 Wait for 3 hours after before the next feeding after alcohol consumption.
 Only one serving is recommended (5 ounce of wine, 12 oz beer, 1.5 oz of spirits).